Meet The Team

 During her decades of experience in public and private schools, she has coached dozens of national and state champions in ten different events (including four different debate formats) while winning numerous coaching and teaching awards.
 She has also served the speech and debate community in local, state, national, and international leadership positions; in professional development training; in contributing articles to professional publications, both domestic and international; and in summer institute work.
 As part of her advocacy work, she created a summer program for rising high school students to help overcome content and skill gaps and spent extensive time working to help gifted and talented students from lower-income areas get the assistance they needed to achieve at the highest levels possible

-As Team Manager and Co-Head Coach of the national USA Debate program, she has helped lead the team to its best record in over two decades at world championships and in tournament championships on three continents.
+As Co-Head Coach and Team Manager of the national USA Debate program from 2013-23, she helped lead the team to its best record in over two decades, including the World Championship in 2023.
 She also led the national team in public debates at the Ronald Reagan Presidential Library in California, the New Hampshire Institute of Politics at Saint Anselm College, and at the Republican Club in New York City for the Calvin Coolidge Presidential Foundation.

 She is a member of both the National Speech & Debate Association Hall of Fame and the Texas Forensic Association Hall of Fame.
 She is actively engaged in promoting the cause of women and minorities in debate and has hosted four national tournaments for the National Speech & Debate Association, all in the Dallas metroplex.

-In her spare time, she loves reading, and writing, and can’t wait to resume traveling.
+In her spare time, she loves reading, and writing, and traveling.
 She is a wife and proud mother of two sons.

 Evan began his debate journey at JBS Law Magnet in Dallas ISD before joining the debate team at the University of Texas at Dallas.
 He credits debate for "helping me become the person I am, and I'm proud to represent DUDA because I can help others grow and evolve through debate to be the best versions of themselves."

-Evan is excited to join the Dallas Urban Debate Alliance and looks forward to working to expand debate access across the city.
+Evan is excited for his second year with the Dallas Urban Debate Alliance and looks forward to working to expand debate access across the city.

 Gabe began his debate career in middle school with DUDA.
 After graduating from JBS Law Magnet, Gabe attended the University of Texas at Dallas where he continued to debate.
 Gabe enjoys serving the students and coaches of the District through tournament administration.